MagpieBridge/IRConverter/README.md

 This IRConverter was developed for our paper: [MagpieBridge: A General Approach to Integrating Static Analyses into IDEs and Editors](https://drops.dagstuhl.de/opus/volltexte/2019/10813/pdf/LIPIcs-ECOOP-2019-21.pdf) (ECOOP 2019).
 The parent project MagpieBridge can be found [here](https://github.com/MagpieBridge/MagpieBridge).

 ## Limitations
-Since this IRConverter uses WALA Java source code frond end, the limitation of WALA is inherited.
+Since this IRConverter uses WALA Java source code frond end, the limitations of WALA are inherited.
 See discussions [here](https://github.com/MagpieBridge/IRConverter/issues/1).

 ## Cite the research paper
 For scientific usage, please **cite the paper** [[BibTex](https://drops.dagstuhl.de/opus/volltexte/2019/10813/)].